vsteve96/SaveTheWorld/README.md

 11. After clicking the submit button, participants are redirected to the "Thank you" page.

-- Testing
+Testing

 To ensure that the form functions correctly, I have tested the following scenarios:

 - All required fields are filled out correctly.
-- Responsibility testing on smaller devices, all the lines are clipping correctly and not expanding their container's width.
+- Responsibility testing on smaller devices, all the lines are clipping correctly and not expanding their container's width on any viewport size.
 - Submitting the form with missing required fields to verify that error messages are displayed.

 ## Fixed bugs